We have pleasure in providing you with our Financial Services Guide (FSG).

 and the insurer may cancel your policy.

 Check your invoice for payment options.
 Please note that a surcharge may be applied to payments made by credit card.
-The surcharge applied passes on the charges that are incurred by AJG&Co.
+The surcharge applied passes on the charges that are incurred by Gallagher.
 The surcharge may change from time to time to reflect changes in the charges that we incur.

 Your broker may be able to arrange for you to pay your premium in instalments.
 Instalment billing is not always available and there is usually a charge for this service.
 To discuss this option please contact your broker for details.